betaglot/betaglot/docs/reference1/Beta/WhatBeta.md

 - Everything is an Object, like Python

-> Beta is what you actually do implement
-> Elements are just options possibilities
-> Beta requires decision

-Each Put(Plant) module is composed of problems and theorems.
+Each BetaFactor is composed of problems and theorems.
 Problems all have solutions, they aren't proven valid yet, but are still useful for development.
 Pertainent negative.
 Science proves hypotheses wrong.
 NullHypotheses.

 Eco doesn't have any problems or theorems